Larbi Ben M'hidi: Capture and execution

 Ben M'hidi was captured by Marcel Bigeard and his men on 23 February 1957 after receiving a tip-off provided by Roger Trinquier's network of informers.
 The details regarding Larbi Ben M'hidi's arrest are controversial, as there are several versions which contradict each other.
 According to French sources, parachutists burst into an apartment on Rue Claude Debussy, in the European quarter, and arrested Larbi Ben M'hidi in his pajamas.
 Apparently, they thought they were on the trail of Ben Khedda, who was another leader of the Coordinating and Executing Committee (CCE).
 The other members of the committee had fled to the mountains or abroad (primarily Tunis).
 The photograph of his arrest was published the following day in all the newspapers in Algiers.
 The photograph showed Larbi Ben M'hidi with handcuffs on his wrists and ankles, with a cheerful brave face.
 Ben M'hidi also appeared in video footage released by the French press, alongside Brahim Chergui, the liaison chief of the Zone Autonome d'Alger (ZAA) who was arrested on 24 February 1957.
 Ben M'hidi was seen to be smiling towards the camera, and exchanging words with the armed paratroopers.
 He was handcuffed and had his feet shackled on the video footage, unlike Brahim Chergui.
-The video footage was taken in El Biar at then Colonel Bigeard's command post.
+The footage was taken in El Biar at then Colonel Bigeard's command post.